 Cure JM Foundation

+At the Cure JM National Family Conference YOU have a chance to help accelerate JM research.
 Working with top genetic researchers at the Children's Hospital of Philadelphia (CHOP), Cure JM is seeking to better understand the genetic causes of JM.
 This research is important to help find better treatments and a cure.

 - 7:00 AM-8:15 PM, Friday 6/21/19

-- 7:00 AM -7:25 PM, Saturday 6/22/19
+- 7:00 AM -8:00 PM, Saturday 6/22/19

 View the Cure JM Conference schedule here.

+What: Please sign up for one time slot.
+Members of your family will provide a genetic sample.
+A genetic researcher and phlebotomist from CHOP will be collecting blood and saliva samples.
 Ideally, blood samples will be collected from each JM patient, parent(s), and sibling(s) in attendance, but saliva samples would also be helpful.
 Grandparents in attendance will also be asked to either provide a blood or saliva sample.

-Center for Applied Genomics (CAG) at Children's Hospital of Philadelphia (CHoP), Hakon Hakonarson, PhD, MD and Charlly Kao, PhD.
+The Center for Applied Genomics (CAG) at Children's Hospital of Philadelphia (CHoP), with Hakon Hakonarson, PhD, MD and Charlly Kao, PhD.
 Cure JM has invested in a genetic discovery program at the Center for Applied Genomics (CAG) at Children's Hospital of Philadelphia (CHoP).
 With their state-of-the-art facility and biobank, the Center for Applied Genomics aims to identify the genetics that play a part in Juvenile Dermatomyositis.
 The goal is as we find specific genes that regulate autoimmunity in JM and better understand what genetic mutations are at work in those genes, we can find drug interventions to modify genetic behavior.

 Frequently Asked Questions:

-- The siblings and grandparents are not attending the conference.
+- The patient, siblings, grandparents, etc. are not attending the conference.
 Can we still participate?
 Yes.
-Please sign up for a time slot for the parent(s) and JM child to give their sample.
-We will then provide you with instructions for additional samples (such as siblings, additional parents, or grandparents) to be collected locally.
+Please sign up and we will collect samples from those at the event.
+We will then provide you with instructions for additional samples to be collected locally.

 - I prefer that my JM child give the sample at their next scheduled blood draw.
 Can we still participate?
 Yes.
 Although please keep in mind it is much preferred to collect the samples at the conference when possible.
-However, please do sign up for a time-slot and we will collect the samples from the parent(s), sibling(s), and grandparent(s) and will collect saliva from the JM child if they cannot give a blood sample now.
+However, please do sign up for a time-slot and we will collect the samples from the family and will collect saliva from the JM child if they cannot give a blood sample now.
 We are setting up the process to enable giving samples from home and we will provide you instructions.

 || Cure JM Foundation